ZNezirov/Handwriting_OCR/README.md

 # Handwriting_OCR
 A small and simple tool to help you convert pictures of handwritten images (jpg, png, jpeg currently supported) to text that you can copy.

-Try the app live here: [Handwriting OCR](https://znezirov-handwriting-ocr.streamlit.app/)
+ You can run 'Streamlit run app.py' in your terminal, which will start the app